containerize-com/Products/en/cmdb software/ralph/_index.md

 singlepageh2title: Keep track of all your assets with this equipment management solution.
 It offers a REST API and is designed for data centers and office support management.
 Shortdescriptionlistingpage: Ralph is another alternative open source resource management software.
 It is self-hosted, lightweight and offers many features such as asset tracking, REST API, and more.
 linktitle: Ralph
-Imagetext:  Free ERP Software
+Imagetext:  Free CMDB Software
 draft: false
 weight: 9
 layout: "single"
 GithubLink: https://github.com/allegro/ralph
-HomePage_TitleText: Open Source ERP Software in Python
+HomePage_TitleText: Open Source CMDB Software in Python

 ListingPage_MenuImage_TitleText: resource management software
 ListingPage_MenuImage_AltText: Ralph is an open source resource management software